PROCEEDINGS OF THE ROYAL SOCIETY OF QUEENSLAND

 INSTRUCTIONS TO AUTHORS

 Intending authors should consult the Guide to Authors before submitting.
+(The published guide relates to 2017.
+The 2018 version is being finalised and will be posted soon).
 This document explains style and submission procedures.
 For ethics policies, consult the Ethics for Authors and Ethics for the Editor statements.

 If uncertain about the suitability of the intended paper, approach the Editor for advice before submitting.